TomWright/lifetime/README.md

 The main benefit of this module is that it allows you to easily manage graceful shutdowns without most of the boilerplate code that goes along with it.

+## Deprecated

+Please note that I am deprecating this package in favour of [grace](https://github.com/TomWright/grace).

+Grace has a simplified API and is split across different modules to reduce the number of forced dependencies.

 ## Installation
 ```
 go get github.com/tomwright/lifetime